flowxo/flowxo-sdk/README.md

 ### Service Errors ###

 ServiceErrors are where a request to the API succeeded (in technical terms) but the user's request can't be completed for operational reasons.
-They include authorisation problems, validation errors and quotas being exceeded.
+They include authorisation problems (except OAuth, see below), validation errors and quotas being exceeded.

 The platform does not make any attempt to retry after a `ServiceError`, and these types of errors are not logged or monitored by the platform, only written to the workflow log.